View our latest offers and deals on our offers page! See all offers

 Day 8: Péronne

 Today the barge will stay in Péronne.
 The barge will be moored just outside this charming town with its intimate square and church as well as a castle and the fascinating Grande Guerre museum.
-2024: Today there is no dinner planned on board.
-You can select one of the many restaurants of Péronne.

 Day 9: Péronne – Épénancourt | Épénancourt – Noyon – Pont l’Évêque (39 km/24 mi. or 48 km/29 mi.)

 During breakfast the barge will bring you to the little village of Épénancourt.
-There you have to get on the bicycles in time for a long ride through gently rolling, open countryside to the art-deco town of Ham and along the river Somme and other picturesque villages.
+There you have to get on the bicycles in time for a long ride through gently rolling, open countryside to the town of Ham and along the river Somme and other villages.
 Destination is Noyon with its imposing cathedral.

 Day 10: Pont l’Évêque – Compiègne (36 km/23 mi or 45 km/27 mi)